Have you decided to use flats or prefold cloth diapers but now find yourself overwhelmed thinking about how to fold them?

 1. Diaper Bag Fold

-The diaper bag fold got its name because it’s easy to fold up ahead of time and compact when folded, so you can easily place it in your diaper bag to take with you when out and about.
+The diaper bag fold got its name because it’s easy to fold ahead of time and is compact when folded, so you can easily place it in your diaper bag to take with you.

-To do the diaper bag fold, lay your diaper flat.
+To do the diaper bag fold, start by laying your diaper flat.
 If it’s a rectangle shape, place the longer end facing you.

-Next, fold the two sides into the center, almost touching each other on the edges.
-Then, fold the bottom part of the diaper up to fit your baby’s size.
+Fold the two sides into the center, almost touching each other on the edges.
+Then, fold the bottom part of the diaper up to fit your baby.

-Next, fold the front part of your diaper into thirds at an angle, so the two sides are sitting on top of each other.
-Then fold the back of the diaper down a few inches to create wings and a little pocket, which will prevent leaks if your baby decides to poop.
+Next, fold the front part of your diaper into thirds at an angle so the two sides sit on top of each other.
+Then fold the back of the diaper down a few inches to create wings and a little pocket, which will prevent poop from leaking.

-Finally, lay your baby on top of the diaper, pull the front part up to reach your baby and wrap the wings around baby’s waist before fastening with a Snappi.
+Finally, lay your baby on top of the diaper, pull the front part up, and wrap the wings around your baby’s waist before fastening with a Snappi.